-The Board of Directors has entered into employment continuation agreements with senior executive officers, including all of the NEOs based in the United States.
+The Board of Directors has entered into employment continuation agreements with senior executive officers, including all of the NEOs except Mr. Santana.
 These agreements are discussed below generally, and only become effective in the event of a change of control of Wabtec.
 Also discussed below, certain of our benefit plans contain provisions that address termination of an individual or a change in control of the Company.
-In connection with the acquisition of Faiveley Transport, S.A., the Board of Directors has entered into an employment agreement with one NEO as described below.

 Tax Implications of Executive Compensation.
-Our deductions for compensation payable to the named executive officers (other than the Chief Financial Officer) are potentially limited by Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), to the extent the aggregate amount paid to an executive officer exceeds \$1 million, unless it is paid under a predetermined objective performance plan meeting certain requirements, or satisfies one of various other exceptions specified in the Code.
-We generally seek to preserve the income tax-deductibility of compensation paid to our executive officers.
-Notwithstanding this general policy, the Compensation Committee retains the authority to approve compensation arrangements under which not all compensation paid to covered individuals would be tax-deductible, if such payments are deemed to be in the best interests of both Wabtec and its stockholders.
+Our deductions for compensation payable to the named executive officers (other than the Chief Financial Officer) are potentially limited by Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), to the extent the aggregate amount paid to an executive officer exceeds \$1 million.
+In 2018 and prior years, the Compensation Committee designed certain awards intended to be exempt from this deduction limit as "performance-based compensation," including stock options and performance units.
+The Tax Cuts and Jobs Acts, however, eliminated the "performance-based compensation" exceptions under Section

+162(m) effective January 1, 2018, subject to a special rule that "grandfathers" certain awards or arrangements that were in effect on or before November 2, 2017.
+As a result, compensation that the Compensation Committee structured in 2018 and prior years with the intent of qualifying as performance-based compensation under Section 162(m) that is paid after 2018 may not be fully deductible, depending on the application of the special grandfather rule.
+Compensation awarded after 2018 to our NEOs in excess of \$1 million also will generally not be deductible.
+While the Tax Cuts and Jobs Act will limit the deductibility of compensation paid to the NEOs, the Compensation Committee, consistent with past practice, will design compensation programs that are intended to serve the long-term interests of our company and stockholders, with deductibility of compensation being one of a variety of relevant factors.

 Accounting Considerations with Regard to Compensation Practices.
-The Compensation Committee reviews on an on-going basis the impact of our compensation programs on Wabtec's financial statements, including the accounting treatment of equity-based compensation, and the Compensation Committee's decisions may be influenced by such factors.
+The Compensation Committee reviews on an on-going basis the impact of our compensation programs on Wabtec's financial statements, including the accounting treatment of equity-based compensation, and the Compensation Committee's decisions may be influenced by such factors

+Wabtec Corp. | Proxy Statement for 2020 Annual Meeting